Globeflower Wood Nature Reserve

 When to visit

 Opening timesOpen at all times

 Despite its small size, Globeflower Wood is of great interest due to the concentration of globeflowers and other tall herbs.
 The golden yellow globeflowers create a wonderful display, blooming alongside great burnet, water avens, meadowsweet and melancoly thistle.
 Large sycamores are in the drier eastern corner, whilst willow scrub with some hazel, alder and birch has developed in the wet area.

 The nature reserve is a triangular limestone walled enclosure largely composed of ungrazed damp meadow fringed by various small willows.

 Due to its small size and dampness the reserve is a fragile site and whilst there is a stone step stile in the wall there is no public access.
 The globeflowers and other plants can be easily viewed by looking over the wall.

-Management is essentially to help this small area remain frozen in time, ready for the opportunity for the flowers to spread back into the surrounding area.
-Walls are kept stock proof, the willows are kept in check and invasive species such as nettle and rosebay willowherb are removed.
+The limited management of the site is essentially to help this small area remain frozen in time, ready for the opportunity for the flowers to spread back into the surrounding area.

 The nearest train station is at Settle, with occasional buses to Malham.